vscode-neovim/vscode-neovim/README.md

 -   When opening a file, a scratch buffer is created within Neovim and being initialized with text content from VSCode.
 -   Normal/visual mode commands are being sent directly to Neovim.
 The extension listens for buffer events and applies edits from Neovim.
--   When entering the insert mode, the extensions stops listen for keystroke events and delegates typing mode to VSCode (no Neovim communication is being performed here).
+-   When entering the insert mode, the extensions stops listen for keystroke events and delegates typing mode to VSCode.
+    Changes are synced to neovim in periodic intervals.
 -   After pressing escape key from the insert mode, extension sends changes obtained from the insert mode to Neovim.

 ## ❤️ Credits & External Resources